or: Know who you’re targeting.

 - Which things take an effect on our purchase decisions?

-Geert Hofstede is famous for this intercultural studies and his theories regarding cultural dimensions.
+Geert Hofstede is famous for their intercultural studies and his theories regarding cultural dimensions.

-If we take his theories and apply it to country specific websites or campaigns, we can use his studies as a guide or starting point to consider while designing for landing pages for different countries.
+If we take his theories and apply them to country-specific websites or campaigns, we can use his studies as a guide or starting point to consider while designing landing pages for different countries.

 Take a look at a few cultural dimensions Hofstede defined

 Expresses the attitude and acceptance of the culture concerning inequalities among individuals.
 E.g.: We’re okay with tall hierarchies, and structural orders vs No thanks, we prefer flat hierarchies and more equality among people.

 The ‚I‘ vs ‚We‘ dimension in terms of the self-image.
 Do I prefer to focus on ‚myself’, decide for myself or should I care more about others than myself?
 It is about autonomy and personal freedom vs. cohesive groups and loyalty.

 Is a society more masculine or feminine-oriented?
 Masculine societies are more competitive, successful and goal/achievement driven than feminine societies, which value cooperation, modesty, taking care of weaker individuals etc.